protonemedia/laravel-splade-docs/introducing-splade.md

 @endsection
 ```

+As you can see, inside the component you can use both Blade and Vue markup.
+Keep in mind that Blade is rendered first.

 ## Form example

 The dedicated form component allows you to send forms asynchronously.
 It catches validation errors and it supports two-way binding.
 You don't even need to specify a structure for the data.